markkachowski/bcog200_final/README.md

 Card images: I got the images for the playing cards here https://code.google.com/archive/p/vector-playing-cards/downloads

 Also included are:
-3 difficulties with quicker reaction times and a progressively smaller slap button The mean time it took for you to slap, displayed for you once you win or lose
+3 difficulties with quicker reaction times and a progressively smaller slap button, and the mean time it took for you to slap, displayed for you once you win or lose